Rome votes in mayoral polls dominated by rubbish and boars - RFI

 Rome (AFP)

-The people of Rome began voting on Sunday to elect a new mayor who will have the daunting task of tackling poor public transport and disastrous rubbish management in the Italian capital, dubbed one of the dirtiest cities in the world.
+The people of Rome voted on Sunday to elect a new mayor who will have the daunting task of tackling poor public transport and disastrous rubbish management in the Italian capital, dubbed one of the dirtiest cities in the world.

-Across the country from the Eternal City to Milan, Naples and Bologna, voters were heading to the urns until Monday evening for municipal elections being closely watched as a test ahead of a general election in 2023.
+Across the country from the Eternal City to Milan, Naples and Bologna, voting kicked off late on Monday for municipal elections being closely watched as a bellwether ahead of 2023 general elections.

-But in Rome -- one of the world's filthiest cities, according to a ranking last month by the British magazine Time Out -- residents are more concerned with the perennial transport, flooding, waste and pothole woes in this city of 2.8 million inhabitants.
+But in Rome -- one of the world's filthiest cities, according to a ranking last month by the British magazine Time Out -- residents are more concerned with the perennial transport, flooding, waste and pothole woes.

-So bad is the rubbish management that wild boars are regularly seen wandering in residential areas, attracted by the pile-up of waste.
+Rubbish management is so bad that wild boars are regularly seen wandering in residential areas, attracted by the pile-up of waste.

 "Now the city is full of animals, crows, seagulls, not to mention mice and cockroaches," she said.